paulfears/StellarSnap/README.md

 ## Standard Useage

+>Yarn
+>yarn start

+this opens the site.
+The snap code is in the src folder the site is in the site folder
 ### connecting

 calling this method will connect to metamask and automatically install the snap if it isn't already installed.